Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 I’ll leave it again bare bone and skin

-Live as simply as a monk
+Live simply as a monk

-Live without these piles of effing junk
+Live without all this effing junk

 All you need is love